7 Expert-Approved Ingredients to Add to Chili for Richer Flavors

 Where to Buy: Any grocery store

-Recommended Brands: Frontier Co-op, Simply Organic
+Recommended Brands: Frontier Co-op (for organic, non-irradiated), Simply Organic (for pure cinnamon without fillers)

 Use Case: Vegan chili, white bean variations

-Why It’s Great: Warming aroma and mild sweetness
+Why It's Great: Warming aroma and mild sweetness without overpowering

 5. Apple Cider Vinegar